UK317 sends out a regular bulletin of server events, if you wish to be added to this list please send an e-mail to: Derek317 (Derek Haselden)

 o.
 Slewing an aircraft in controlled airspace without the explicit permission of the ATC concerned.
 (Rule suspended, slewing is disabled.)

 p.
-Pausing an aircraft in controlled airspace without the explicit permission of the ATC concerned.
+Pausing an aircraft inside controlled airspace without the explicit permission of the ATC concerned.

 © Derek Haselden 2018